 Tea is loaded with nutrients called polyphenols, which have been shown to fight free radicals.

-This is made from vitamin A and is added to creams to go on your skin.
-It boosts collagen production and plumps out skin, reducing fine lines and wrinkles.
-It also improves skin tone and color, and reduces mottled patches.
+Made from vitamin A, retinol is added to creams that go on your skin.
+It boosts the amount of collagen your body makes and plumps out skin, reducing fine lines and wrinkles.
+It also improves skin tone and color and reduces mottled patches.

-Many dermatologists prescribe retinol's stronger counterpart, tretinoin, or similar products, to slow skin aging, improve irregular pigmentation, and clear up acne.
-Over-the-counter products containing retinols may be weaker, but they can still improve skin appearance.
+Many dermatologists prescribe retinol's stronger counterpart, tretinoin, or similar products, to slow skin aging, improve irregular coloring, and clear up acne.
+Over-the-counter products that have retinols may be weaker, but they can still improve how your skin looks.

-Using a retinol-based product may cause your skin's top layer (the epidermis) to become dry and flaky.
-Be sure to wear moisturizer and sunscreen in the morning after you use it, or ask your dermatologist about alternatives.
+Using a retinol-based product may make the top layer of your skin dry and flaky.
+It’s best to apply it at night and wear moisturizer and sunscreen the next morning, or ask your dermatologist about alternatives.

-As you age, your body slows down making collagen and elastin, which keep skin strong, flexible, and resilient.
-The antioxidants found in vitamin C may boost the production of collagen and minimize fine lines, wrinkles, and scars.
+As you age, your body makes less collagen and elastin, which keep skin strong, flexible, and resilient.
+The antioxidants in vitamin C may boost the amount of collagen and minimize fine lines, wrinkles, and scars.

 Vitamin C is in some skin care products such as creams and lotions.
 If you want to try one, ask your dermatologist for some options.